 The detailed financial management responsibilities are set out in the Financial Regulations.
-Specifically the Head of Partnerships and Commissioning will:
+Specifically, the Head of Partnerships and Commissioning will:

-- Manage a scheme and distribute the proceeds out of the Police Property Act Fund and manage schemes for the administration of grants awarded by the Commissioner and Deputy Commissioner. - To manage the financial arrangements for grants awarded by the Police and Crime Commissioner. - To designate officers as 'authorised officers' for the purposes of procurement regulations.
+- Prepare and manage the OPCC's Commissioned Services Budget. - Manage a scheme and distribute the proceeds out of the Police Property Act Fund; and manage schemes for the administration of grants awarded by the Commissioner and Deputy Commissioner. - To manage the financial arrangements for contracts/grants awarded by the Commissioner. - To designate officers as 'authorised officers' for the purposes of procurement regulations.